VAID: Indexing View Designs in Visual Analytics System

 \textbf{Evaluation.} In our two in-lab studies, participants are required to complete the VAST mini-challenge in a short time.
 We hope to synthesize the scenario of creating VA designs, but real-world VA design often involves collaboration with domain experts.
 While we tried to avoid tasks requiring specialized knowledge, fully simulating authentic collaborative scenarios remains a challenge.
 In the future, we hope to carry on a field study with VAID, asking VA experts to use VAID in their routine design process, observing their behaviors, and gathering more comprehensive feedback from their experience.

-\textbf{Scalability.} In this work, the scalability of annotation is limited because it requires extensive visualization knowledge for annotating such a fine-grained knowledge base.
-Our work is rooted in the fact that there lack practical rules and guidance in decomposing visualization designs in VA.
-As a starting point, we manually annotate and fine-tune the specification iteratively with a workshop study, aiming to construct a solid foundation for the indexing.
-Such manual efforts were expensive and resulted in relatively small dataset size.
-In the future, we plan to improve our knowledge base with a combination of machine learning methods. \rrindex{S3.3.1} These methods not only ease the effort of manual labeling but also enhance the information available.
-In terms of the former, approaches like VisImages~\cite{deng2022visimages} collects a large number of visualizations from research papers and shows the potential to use computer vision models to decompose VA systems.
-In addition, there are attempts to extract the visual structures of the designs, such as maps~\cite{poco2018bitmap}, charts~\cite{poco2017reverse, savva2011revision}, and PowerPoint slides~\cite{shi2022reverse}.
+\textbf{Scalability.} In this work, the scalability of annotation is limited because it requires extensive visualization knowledge for annotating such a fine-grained structure.
+Our work is rooted in the fact that there lack of practical rules and guidance in decomposing view designs in VA.
+As a starting point, we manually annotate and fine-tune the structure iteratively with a workshop study, aiming to construct a solid foundation for the indexing.
+Such manual efforts were expensive and resulted in a relatively small dataset size.
+In the future, we plan to improve \system{} with a combination of machine learning methods. \rrindex{S3.3.1} These methods not only ease the effort of manual labeling but also enhance the information available.
+In terms of the former, approaches like VisImages~\cite{deng2023visimages} leverage computer vision models to detect view locations in research papers.
+Efforts can also be made to extract visual structures such as maps~\cite{poco2018bitmap}, charts~\cite{poco2017reverse, savva2011revision, ying2023reviving}, and PowerPoint slides~\cite{shi2022reverse}.
 It is possible to adopt deep learning models to detect the positions of visual elements and reconstruct their relations.
 Regarding the latter, additional information can be valuable.
 For instance, utilizing computer vision models to derive color palettes aids in analyzing the emotional tone of designs~\cite{lan2023affective} and inspires future designers~\cite{shi2023destijl}.
 Annotations and other text information extracted using OCR techniques~\cite{memon2020handwritten} from charts can serve as supplementary material, aiding users in understanding essential information such as the data narrative and context~\cite{ren2017chartaccent}.